Hrafngud/gungnr/README.md

 - Vue 3 UI served by nginx.
 - Single nginx proxy on port 80 routes /, /api, and /auth.
 - `cloudflared` runs on the host as a system service (primary path).
-- Deploy actions are handed off to a host worker (`deploy.sh`) rather than the API container.
+- Deploy actions run inside the API container via the Docker socket (no host-worker flow).
 - `deploy.sh` is reference-only; do not modify it.
 The UI must reproduce its CLI behavior before any advanced automation.

 ## Requirements